michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions.md

 ###### Introduction

-Say:**Last time we began to learn about Moses and the story of the burning bush.
+Say:&nbsp;**Last time we began to learn about Moses and the story of the burning bush.
 When we left off Moses had just learned that God was speaking to him through the bush and Moses became very afraid.
 Let’s continue this story.**

 ###### **Scripture**